Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 So, for example, a Junior Engineer should be working towards the competencies at the "Junior to Mid" level.

+When putting forward an engineer for a promotion, you are expected to provide evidence that you're meeting the competencies for the new level.
+We also expect engineers to be meeting competencies from the levels _before_ their current one, but we do not require evidence of this in a promotions round.

 ## Competencies

 Each competency has a summary which is designed to prompt a yes/no response.
 For each competency, an engineer should feel able to answer either _"yes, I'm meeting this competency"_, or _"no, I'm not meeting this competency yet"_.